 When the Customer Service representative receives a complaint, a written acknowledgement to complainant will be provided within 5 (five) business days starting from the day the complaint was received (business days are Mon-Fri, excluding bank holidays).

 The policy of ECommPay is to provide the customer with a comprehensive and satisfactory reply in the shortest time possible.
-However, when the compliant requires an internal investigation and/or additional information should be collected, ECommPay is entitled to send the complainant questions/ request for any additional information.
+However, when the complaint requires an internal investigation and/or additional information should be collected, ECommPay is entitled to send the complainant questions/ request for any additional information.
 Initial Response should contain information providing full account of the planned investigation activities, and, if appropriate, an offer of redress.

 If the complainant is not completely satisfied with Customer Service resolution, he/she is advised to file a Formal Complaint.